-The total budget for the Energy of North Dakota program during that timeframe is \$1,094,000, of which \$490,000 is requested from the Oil and Gas Research Council (OGRC).
+The total budget for the North Dakota Petroleum Foundation program during this timeframe is \$2,025,000.00, of which \$1,012,500.00 is requested from the Oil and Gas Research Council (OGRC).
+During this grant round, we are applying for a longer-term grant than we have in previous years, which will allow us to get back on a calendar year schedule and give us more continuity for planning purposes.
 The OGRC has been a critical partner in our past efforts, and through continued support, we look forward to taking this program to the next level.
 Participants:

 To enhance the ability of the Foundation to deliver these projects to the public in a meaningful way, we have several partners, all of which bring unique professional experience to the table.
-Partners include: NDPC members, Western Dakota Energy Association (WDEA), Department of Mineral Resources (DMR), North Dakota Department of Transportation (NDDOT), North Dakota Highway Patrol (NDHP), UND's Energy and Environmental

-Research Center (EERC), the North Dakota Pipeline Authority (NDPA), North Dakota State Land Department (NDSLD), North Dakota Safety Council, and civic and community groups, among others.
+Partners include: the North Dakota Petroleum Council (NDPC), NDPC members, Western Dakota Energy Association (WDEA), Department of Mineral Resources (DMR), North Dakota Department of Transportation (NDDOT), North Dakota Highway Patrol (NDHP), UND's Energy and Environmental Research Center (EERC), the North Dakota Pipeline Authority (NDPA), North Dakota State Land Department (NDSLD), North Dakota Safety Council, and civic and community groups, among others.
 Thanks to their help and insight, our education and outreach programs have been a tremendous success and were nationally recognized by the Interstate Oil and Gas Compact Commission in October 2009 with its Energy Education Stewardship Award, as well as in 2013 with the Environmental Partnership Award for the Pick Up the Patch program.

 PROJECT DESCRIPTION

 Objectives: